pajarorrojo/es-theme-PlayStation-X/README.md

 - For change the avatar image simply overwrite the PNG file named "custom-avatar.png" (work best with square format)

 - For change the username string, open the file "custom-username.xml" with a text editor and change "username" for the desired nick

+- To apply don't forget to set in theme options "Choose a nick -> custom" "Choose your avatar -> custom"

+### HOW USE YOUR CUSTOM BACKGROUND MUSIC?

+You can put your favorite music files in /_theme_music/ folder